longatroniks/axpo-flight-check-platform/README.md

-# Axpo Flight Check Platform
+# Flight Check Platform

-This repository orchestrates the full-stack **Axpo Flight Check Platform**, combining:
+This repository orchestrates the full-stack **Flight Check Platform**, combining:

 - A Flask-based backend API serving geospatial asset data from CSV
 - A React + Vite frontend for checking drone flight area restrictions and population density